mlai-bonn/SeminarDeepLearning/s03_NN.md

 Calculating the gradient for neuron $$j$$ in the last layer $$T$$ is simple.
 We assume that the error function is $$E(h_w(X), y) = \frac{1}{2}\vert\vert h_w(x) -y\vert \vert^2$$.
 Then we to adjust each weight in the $$\mathbf{W}_{T,j}$$ vector.
 For every weight $$k$$ in the vector:
 $$\frac{\partial E}{\partial W_{T,j,k}} = \frac{E_j}{\sigma(a_{T,j})}\frac{\partial \sigma(a_{T,j})}{\sigma(a_{T,j})}\frac{\sigma(a_{T,j})}{\partial W_{T,j,k} } = (\sigma(a_{T,j})-y_j)\sigma'(a_{T,j})\sigma(a_{T-1,k})$$

-In hidden layers, the weight of an input can affect the error in several of next layers neurons.
+In hidden layers, the weight of an input can affect the error in several of the next layer's neurons.
 Therefore, the error gradient must take that into account.
 This is done using the concept of the error signal $$\delta$$.
 The error signal provided by the last layer corresponds to the first term of the product shown previously $$(\sigma(a_{T,j})-y_j)$$ or simply the difference between the expected result and the one obtained.
 For an intermediate layer, the error signal is a weighted sum of the next layer's error signals considering the weights connecting the neuron to the ones in the next layer:

 $$\delta_{i,j} = \frac{\partial E}{\partial \sigma(a_{i,j})}=  \sum_{k=1}^{|V_i+1|}\frac{\partial E}{\sigma(a_{i+1,k})}\frac{\partial \sigma(a_{i+1,k})}{\partial a_{i+1,k}}\frac{a_{i+1,k}}{\sigma({i,j})}$$